Naufus Ramírez-Figueroa: De espiral en espiral

 Organized by: MNCARS and the TBA21 Thyssen-Bornemisza Art Contemporary Foundation

-Produced by: TBA21 Thyssen-Bornemisza Art Contemporary Foundation and BoCA - Biennial of Contemporary Arts, with the support of Galerie Nordenhake Berlin/Stockholm/Mexico City, Mendes Wood DM São Paulo/Brussels/Paris/New York, Proyectos Ultravioleta Guatemala City, and Sies + Höke Düsseldorf.
+Produced by: TBA21 Thyssen-Bornemisza Art Contemporary Foundation and BoCA - Biennial of Contemporary Arts, with the support of Galerie Nordenhake Berlin/Stockholm/Mexico City, Mendes Wood DM São Paulo/Brussels/Paris/New York, Proyectos Ultravioleta Guatemala City, and Sies + Höke Düsseldorf, and Performance Art Museum.